-Pursuant to Federal and State law, AHCCCS is the payer of last resort except under limited situations.
-This means AHCCCS shall be used as a source of payment for covered services only after all other sources of payment have been exhausted.
 The Contractor shall coordinate benefits in accordance with 42 CFR 433.135 et seq., A.R.S. §36-2903, and A.A.C.
-R9-22-1001 et seq. so that costs for services otherwise payable by the Contractor are cost avoided or recovered from a liable party [42 CFR 434.6(a)(9)].
+R9-22-1001 et seq., so that costs for services otherwise payable by the Contractor are cost avoided or recovered from a liable third party [42 CFR 434.6(a)(9)].
 The term "State" shall be interpreted to mean "Contractor" for purposes of complying with the Federal regulations referenced above.
 The Contractor may require subcontractors to be responsible for coordination of benefits for services provided pursuant to this contract.

-The two methods used in the coordination of benefits are cost avoidance and post payment recovery.
+The two methods used for coordination of benefits are cost avoidance and post-payment recovery.
 The Contractor shall use these methods as described in A.A.C.
-R9-22-1001 et seq. and Federal and State law.
-See also Section D, Paragraph 60, Medicare Services and Cost Sharing.
+R9-22-1001 et seq., Federal and State law, and AHCCCS Policy.